How To Use a Pottery Kiln at Home – 13 Tips To Remember

 11. Stop the Kiln When It Goes Above the Rated Temperature

-Every piece of electric equipment has a rated value of current, voltage, power, and temperature.
-Rated values are defined based on the tolerance limit of a particular appliance, and you should never operate a machine beyond its rated capacity.
+Every piece of electrical equipment has rated values for current, voltage, power, and temperature.
+Rated values are defined by the tolerance limits of a particular appliance, and you should never operate a machine beyond its rated capacity.

 Electric kilns have their rated temperatures mentioned on the serial plate.
 The value corresponds to the heat tolerance of the metal coils and the thermocouple.

 If you operate your kiln above the rated values, the metal coils might melt, or the thermocouple might break.
-The metal coil and thermocouple are responsible for heating and measuring the temperature of the kiln, respectively.
+The metal coil and thermocouple are responsible for heating and measuring the temperature, respectively.
 Without these components, your kiln won’t be functional.

-Many kilns, especially newer ones, will shut down automatically if the control board starts to overheat.
-I know the 818 -3 Skutt Kiln that I have will shut down if the control board exceeds 160 degrees Fahrenheit.
+Many kilns, especially newer ones, will shut down automatically if the control board overheats.
+I know the 818-3 Skutt Kiln I have will shut down if the control board exceeds 160 degrees Fahrenheit.

 That’s why it’s good to monitor your kiln with Pyrometric cones and stop the kiln if it exceeds the temperature limit.
 For more detailed information on kiln safety, read Are Pottery Kilns Safe?